 Help Lakewood 'Thank a Servicemember'

-Since the launch of the City of Lakewood's 'Thank a Servicemember' campaign in 2014, more than 35,000 cards, letters and even hand-drawn pictures for U.S. military servicemembers stationed overseas have been collected from Lakewood residents, businesses and community groups.
+Since the launch of the City of Lakewood's 'Thank a Servicemember' campaign in 2014, nearly 38,000 cards, letters and even hand-drawn pictures for U.S. military servicemembers stationed overseas have been collected from Lakewood residents, businesses and community groups.

 Lakewood was founded in the 1950s largely by young World War II and Korean War veterans and their families, and an appreciation for military service has been a continuing value in the city for decades since.

 It's no surprise that Lakewood residents gave a big positive response to the city’s call to join the “Thank a Servicemember” postcard and letter-writing campaign.